High Ability Learner Education

 Phase I – Screening

-Identify all of the students who have one of the following characteristics:
+Students who have one of the following characteristics will be screened:

 - 120 or above on a Scholastic Aptitude Measure

-- Achievement level of 96% or higher on any sub test of a standardized achievement test in the areas of total reading, language arts, or mathematics
+- Achievement level of 95th percentile or higher on a district approved standardized achievement test in the areas of reading, mathematics, or language arts

 - Nomination(s) by teacher, parent, self, or peer using a specific list of characteristics